This information explains bone marrow harvesting for autologous or allogeneic stem cell transplants.

-When you wake up in the recovery room, your harvest sites may be sore.
-Your nurse in the recovery room will give you pain medication.
+When you wake up in the recovery room, you may be sore at your harvest sites.
+Your nurse will give you pain medication to help with any discomfort.
 You will be given a prescription for pain medication to take home with you.

-- After 24 hours, shower and remove the dressings.
+- Do not shower for 24 hours after your procedure.
+After 24 hours, shower and then remove your dressings.

-- Drink 6 to 8 glasses of liquids everyday for 4 days.
+- Drink at least 6 to 8 glasses of liquids everyday for 4 days after your procedure.

-- Do not swim or sit in a hot tub or a Jacuzzi® for 1 week after your procedure.
+- Do not swim or sit in a bath tub, hot tub, or Jacuzzi® for 1 week after your procedure.

-- Have redness or drainage at the harvest sites
+- Redness or drainage at your harvest sites